abilandz/PH8124/Lecture_3/Lecture_3.md

 o characters 5, 6 and 7 are fields for r, w or x permissions for group (i.e. wider group of people where your account belongs to) o characters 8, 9 and 10 are fields for r, w or x permissions for anybody else
 - Column #2: Number of files (always 1 for files and 2 or more for directories)
-- Column #3: The user who owns the file
+- Column #3: The user who owns the file ('abilandz' in this case)
-- Column #4: The group of users to which the file belongs
+- Column #4: The group of users to which the file belongs ('alice' experiment in this case)
 - Column #5: The size of the file in bytes (for directories, it has another meaning, it is NOT the size of directory)

-The meaning of remaining colums is trivial.
+The meaning of remaining columns is trivial.

 File permissions are changed with the command **chmod**.
 Few examples:
 ```linux